EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 Unzip the file and then mount the `.dsk` with one of the emulators previously mentioned.
 The project, sources, resources and tools to build and compile Glider 3 are all there.

-The shareware version of **Glider** (from 1.0 to 3.0) was where it all began for **Soft Dorothy Software**. <a href="http://macintoshgarden.org/games/duane-blehms-source-code">Duane Blehm</a>, a programmer from Ulysses, Kansas who wrote a number of cute shareware games under the moniker, HomeTown Software (the logo a little scarecrow icon), was my obvious inspiration.
+The shareware version of **Glider** (from 1.0 to 3.0, BNDL identifier: `sd01`) was where it all began for **Soft Dorothy Software**. <a href="http://macintoshgarden.org/games/duane-blehms-source-code">Duane Blehm</a>, a programmer from Ulysses, Kansas who wrote a number of cute shareware games under the moniker, HomeTown Software (the logo a little scarecrow icon), was my obvious inspiration.
 Instead of DorothySoft (maybe a kind of play on MicroSoft) I flipped the word order.
 The risqué fairy that became the logo I had scanned from a book of public domain artwork.
 Maybe you've had fun with friends thinking up outrageous band names — Soft Dorothy Software and the topless fairy was the outrageous "company" I came up with.
 I'm quite sure I thought no one would ever see it but me and a few friends.

 The game, Glider, got a few things right and quite a bit wrong back in 1988 or whenever I wrote it (dates on files are now often meaningless as the files have moved between different file systems over the years).
 Maybe the whimsy of Glider scored with some people.
 I think the art was of a kind with the Macintosh itself — somewhat skeuomorphic before that had become a bad thing.
 I don't remember having set out to make a non-violent game but I admit I was somewhat proud of that.